mongodb-partners/AWS_MongoDB_Generative_AI/README.md

-# Building Generative AI application MongoDB Atlas, Bedrock, Langchain, and Streamlit
+# Building Generative AI application with MongoDB Atlas, Amazon Bedrock, Langchain, and Streamlit

 Welcome to our repository, showcasing a reference architecture for building a production-ready Generative AI application.
 Designed with startups in mind, this architecture leverages: